dwheelerau/weeds-drone-cop/best-practice.md

 **Fig. 2**.
 M600 **ToDo**(include description from Remy).
 Source: Dr Jane Kelly, CSU

 *Helicopters:*
 Helicopters are to a lesser extent currently used for agricultural and environmental surveillance, typically because of their complexity and cost.
 Very few dedicated helicopter platforms have suitable reliable autopilot systems and those that do typically cost in the order of hundreds of thousands of dollars.
 However, many helicopter systems have great potential with the ability to land directly at the field site and hover extended periods of time.
 With further autopilot development, helicopters may benefit agriculture and environmental monitoring in areas outside remote sensing.
 Many of the large helicopters are capable of carrying large payloads in the order of 20-40kg for extended periods of times.
 This may be useful in areas such as herbicide and pesticide delivery along with nutrient delivery.
 A good example of the high-end helicopter is the Yamaha R-Max which is capable of carrying 28kg of payload and has both granular and liquid spraying capacities.
-Details of the R- MAX system can be found here http://rmax.yamaha-motor.com.au/specifications.
+Details of the R- MAX system can be found [here](http://rmax.yamaha-motor.com.au/specifications).
 Charles Sturt University and the author have developed a helicopter system capable of carrying a hyperspectral camera to determine if hyperspectral data enhances weed detection in weed trials.

-Details can be found here at [http://www.caws.org.au/awc/2012/awc201211031.pdf](http://www.caws.org.au/awc/2012/awc201211031.pdf)
+Details can be found [here](http://www.caws.org.au/awc/2012/awc201211031.pdf).

-**Fig. 3.** Example of helicopter from Remy
+**Fig. 3.** **ToDo**Example of helicopter from Remy

 **Fixed wing**